osilander/203.311/Week11/Week11.md

 We will use **dimensional reduction** techniques.
 In this way we can objectively reduce tens of thousands of variables into *combinations of variables* so we can focus only on the one or two (or three) *most important (combinations) of variables* and determine which of our samples are most similar or different on the basis of these combinations.

 Dimensional reduction is an important technique.
 In fact when you have any biological samples that have a large number of variables, e.g.
-- microbiome samples with hundreds of different bacteria
+- microbiome samples with hundreds of different bacteria (as you did last week)
 - genotype data for individuals with hundreds of different SNPs
 - gene expression data from cancer samples for hundreds of different genes
-- phenotypic data from hundreds of dogs with information on tens of different phenotypes (e.g. height, weight, disposition, leg length, tail length, hair length, coat colour, and eye colour)
+- [genotypic data from hundreds of dogs](https://www.biorxiv.org/content/10.1101/2022.04.13.488108v2.full "so many dogs") to predict breed, height, and weight.

-**I would argue that after dimensional reduction is the single most important technique you can apply for visulaisation of the data.** Here, we will focus on two main methods: Principal Component Analysis (PCA) and UMAP.
+**I would argue that after dimensional reduction is the single most important technique you can apply for visulisation of data with many variables (i.e. matrix columns in the cases you have encountered previosuly).** Here, we will focus on two main methods: Principal Component Analysis (PCA) and UMAP.

 Before reading further, please take five minutes and read [this quick intro to PCA](https://stats.stackexchange.com/questions/2691/making-sense-of-principal-component-analysis-eigenvectors-eigenvalues "eigen-who?") before continuing.